 RULES FOR INTERNAL COMPETITIONS

 (i) There shall be three classes for judging in all categories of all the internal competitions (colour prints, monochrome prints and projected digital images (PDI, which may be colour or monochrome):

-The Bresson and Bailey groups for existing photographers and the Snowdon group for those new to photography.
-The committee will have the right to withdraw the Snowdon class at any time if it is deemed necessary through the lack of those new to photography as Club members.
+The Bresson and Bailey groups for existing photographers and the Snowdon group for those relatively new to photography and/or digital processing.
+The committee will have the right to withdraw the Snowdon class at any time if it is deemed necessary through the lack of those new to photography and/or digital processing as Club members.

-For all internal competitions the judge will mark each image without taking into consideration whether the author is in the Bresson, Bailey or Snowdon league, and be invited to offer supportive critique accordingly.
-The number in each group will depend on the membership at the time and the number of authors participating in the league competitions the previous season.
+For all internal competitions the judge will mark each image but will take into consideration that the author is in the Bresson, Bailey or Snowdon league, and be invited to offer supportive critique accordingly.
+The number in each group will depend on the membership at the time.

 Should there be a tie for positions at the end of the season then a count-back system of counts of score values will be used.

-Members entering work in the Snowdon class to submit work in that class until such time as he/she has been awarded a sufficiently high number of the top marks, awarded by the judges in one season, in the internal competitions only, with the decision on who should then work in the Bailey group to be agreed in committee and those concerned to be informed of the change by the Competition Secretary prior to the start of the following season.
-After which those members will only be allowed to enter work in the Bailey classes in any internal competition, unless/until receiving the highest scores in that group and moved into the Bresson group.
+Members entering work in the Snowdon class are to submit work in that class until such time as he/she has been awarded a sufficiently high number of the top marks, awarded by the judges in one season, in the internal competitions only, with the decision on who should then work in the Bailey class to be agreed in committee and those concerned to be informed of the change by the Competition Secretary early after the start of the following season.

-(ii) An image may be entered in up to TWO internal competitions provided it has NOT been awarded 20, 19 or 18 points by the Judge on its first appearance.
+(ii) An image may be entered in up to TWO internal competitions in any category provided it has NOT been awarded 20, 19 or 18 points by the Judge on its first appearance.
 It is noted that the two entries of the same image in different categories still counts as two entries overall.
 Images entered in internal competitions may be entered into the Annual Competition at the Exhibition regardless of score

-(v) The subjects of the internal competitions shall be decided by the Club’s Committee, after the opinions of the membership have been sought by the Competition Secretary.
+(v) The subjects of the internal competitions shall be decided by the Club’s Committee, after the opinions of the membership have been sought by the Club’s Secretary.

-(vi) All entries should be with the Competition Secretary during the week prior to the date of each internal competition, with the latest time and place to be fixed by the Competition Secretary at the start of the Club year.
+(vi) All print entries (colour or monochrome) should be with the Competition Secretary during the week prior to the date of each internal competition, with the latest time and place to be fixed by the Competition Secretary at the start of the Club year.
 All PDI, both for the PDI competition and the PDI of prints, should be with the Club Projectionist during the week prior to the date of each internal competition, with the latest time and place to be fixed by the Competition Secretary at the start of the Club year

 RULES FOR the ANNUAL COMPETITION and the ANNUAL EXHIBITION